COVID-19 Accelerates Road Construction but Slashes Funding

 As demand for essential items has increased trucking traffic, the pandemic has also significantly reduced traffic from passenger vehicles.
 This brings about a rare opportunity for local and state agencies to catch up on projects that are behind or even complete work ahead of schedule.
 This reduction in passenger traffic also provides more scheduling flexibility for construction crews and less traffic through work zones that will reduce the number of accidents and other safety issues.
 On the opposite side of the coin, the significant reduction in passenger vehicles has drastically lowered gas tax and toll road receipts throughout the country which have traditionally supported the funding of road improvements.
 With revenues slashed, how can state and local agencies fund road construction over the next several years?

-More Funding for Infrastructure Needed
+More Funding for Infrastructure Needed During COVID-19

 The American Association of State Highway and Transportation Officials (AASHTO) is pushing hard for flexible federal funding at a time when states face an estimated 30%-50% loss of revenue over the next 18 months.
 On top of this potential funding crisis, the FAST ACT will be expiring at the end of September, putting an even larger strain on most states' abilities to address their backlog of road and bridge related projects.
 Other organizations that are currently lobbying congress during the crisis are the National Asphalt Pavement Association and ARTBA (American Road and Transportation Builders of America).
 Additionally, ARTBA has initiated a grassroots effort urging congress to provide a $50 billion infusion of federal funding for critical infrastructure projects.
 It has established a Grassroots Action Center for those who would like to get involved.